Mariehamn

-Mariehamn (/məˈriːəhɑːmən/ mə-REE-ə-hah-mən, /sv-FI/; Maarianhamina /fi/; Portus Mariae) is the capital of Åland, an autonomous territory under Finnish sovereignty.
-The city is the seat of the Government of Åland and the Parliament of Åland, and about 40% of Åland’s population live there.
+Mariehamn (/məˈriːəhɑːmən/ mə-REE-ə-hah-mən, /sv-FI/; Maarianhamina /fi/; Portus Mariae) is the capital of Åland, an autonomous region of Finland, and the seat of its government and parliament.

+Mariehamn lies on the main island of Åland.
+It has about 40% of the region’s population.
+The city is Swedish-speaking, and most residents have Swedish as their native language.

 Mariehamn borders Jomala to the north and west and Lemland to the east.

-Like the rest of Åland, the city is unilingually Swedish-speaking.
-Most inhabitants have Swedish as their native language.

-The coat of arms of Mariehamn reflects the city’s main livelihood, maritime transport, and its linden tree–lined parks.
-The coat of arms was designed by Nils Byman and confirmed in 1951.
+The coat of arms of Mariehamn reflects the city’s maritime economy and its linden-lined parks.
+It was designed by Nils Byman and confirmed in 1951.

+Aerial photo of Mariehamn taken in 2026.
+You can see the Mariehamn Airport in the top.

-Mariehamn’s central location in the Baltic Sea makes it a popular summer destination.
-Approximately 1.5 million tourists visit each year.
+Mariehamn and all of Åland is a popular summer destination, with about 1.5 million visitors each year.

 History

-Mariehamn was named after the Russian empress Maria Alexandrovna (1824–1880), meaning lit.
+Mariehamn was founded on 21 February 1861 on land that belonged to the village of Övernäs in Jomala.
+It was named after the Russian empress Maria Alexandrovna (1824–1880), meaning lit.
 'Marie's Port'.

-The town was founded on 21 February 1861 around the village of Övernäs, then part of Jomala municipality.
-The city later expanded into Jomala.
-It was built to a regular plan that remains well preserved.
-One of the oldest streets is Södragatan, with 19th-century wooden houses.
+The town grew from a planned layout that remains largely intact.
+It later expanded into Jomala.
+One of the oldest streets is Södragatan, which has preserved 19th-century wooden houses.